insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamic GP/2022-07-02-dynamic-gp.md

 ﻿---
 title: "Dynamic GP"
 description: "Get to know how you can configure the agent for Dynamic GP"
-keywords: "Sage 300  Configuration, Configure the Sage 300 Application"
+keywords: "Dynamic GP Configuration, Configure the Dynamic GP Application"
 toc: true
 tag: developers
 category: "Connectors"